AdHoc-Protocol/AdHoc-protocol/README.md

 - **`AdHocAgent.toml`:** This file includes essential settings for the `AdHocAgent` utility, such as:
 	- The URL of the code-generating server.
 	- The path to the local C# IDE binary.
 This allows the utility to open the IDE directly to specific source files at a specified line
-	- The path to the [7-Zip](https://www.7-zip.org/download.html) binary. `AdHocAgent` utilizes its PPMd compression capability.
+	- The path to the [7-Zip](https://www.7-zip.org/download.html) binary. `AdHocAgent` leverages 7-Zip's PPMd compression capability.
 		- Download links:
 		  [Windows](https://www.7-zip.org/a/7zr.exe)
 		  [Linux](https://www.7-zip.org/a/7z2201-linux-x86.tar.xz)